kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__learn__kubectl-cheat-sheet.md

 -----------------------------------------------------

 `kubectl exec` is a command used to run a command inside a container in a pod.
 This is useful for debugging purposes or for running commands that are not included in the container image.
 By default, it will run the command in the first container of the specified pod.
 You can also specify a container name to run the command in a specific container within the pod.

+### 🤖AI Tip🤖

+If you want to know what executing a file will do to your cluster before running this command, ask the assistant.
+Type '**@Botkube** ai what will happen if I run kubectl exec in ?'

 **Tip #7 - Port Forwarding with kubectl Port Forward**
 ------------------------------------------------------